attharva24/SimonSays/README.md

 # SimonSays
 A Simple and Fun Simon Says Game developed using HTML, Vanilla CSS, JavaScript.
-You will love playing it
+You will love playing it.